BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Miscellaneous:

+- New pom.xml version management.
+  - pom version has now to be a constant.
 - New parameter to reduce (or increase!?) the Spaces Pirates level.
 - Improved the Error message readability
   - Long lines will be split to fit the screen